-Our cats, on average, only stay at the shelter for 2.5 weeks.
+Our cats, on average, only stay at the shelter for 3.5 weeks.
 Several years ago, this was about 8 weeks.
 This is really amazing considering these are all stray, abandoned, injured, or orphaned cats and kittens.
 We often do not have any idea of their condition when we agree to take them.
-This year 71 cats we rescued were over 7 years old.
-The oldest kitty we took was Fancy Step, who was over 15 years old.
+This year, 28 cats we rescued were over 7 years old.
+The oldest kitty we took was Phyllicia at 15 years, 1 month.